Wout Faes

-A promising talent from the Anderlecht academy, Faes gained attention as captain of Belgian national youth teams.
-He made his senior debut on loan with Heerenveen in the Eredivisie, but never experienced his breakthrough with Anderlecht.
+A promising talent from the Anderlecht academy, Faes was sent on loan with Heerenveen and Excelsior in the Eredivisie, but never experienced his breakthrough with Anderlecht.
 As a result, he moved to Oostende, where he was able to grow into a solid starter.
-In January 2020, Faes was signed by Ligue 1 club Reims.
+In January 2020, Faes was signed by Ligue 1 club Reims and was sent back on loan to Oostende for the rest of the season.
+He subsequently joined Leicester City in 2022.

+Faes represented Belgium in youth levels, where he gained attention as the captain of Belgian national youth teams.
+He made his senior debut for Belgium in 2022 and was part of their squads for the 2022 FIFA World Cup and UEFA Euro 2024.